HealthML/Math4ML/book/chapter_calculus/analytical_solution_ridge.md

 ## Example usage

 We will use the Ridge regression implementation to fit a model to the maximum temperature data from the year 1900.
-The data is available in the `data_train` and `data_test` variables, which contain the training and testing datasets, respectively.
-We will fit a model based on three tanh basis functions to the data and evaluate its performance using Mean Squared Error (MSE).
+We will fit a model based on three tanh basis functions with the fixed parameters defined before, without optimizing over the basis functions.

 The model is given by